shaad82663/Development/db/arch.md

-# MongoDB and PostgreSQL Architecture Notes for Interview Preparation
+# MongoDB and PostgreSQL Architecture Notes

 ---